sarah-antillia/TensorFlow-FlexUNet-Image-Segmentation-Mendeley-Glioblastoma-Multiforme-MRI/README.md

 <br><br>
 <h4>2.2 Derivation of 512x512 pixels ImageMask Dataset</h4>
-The folder structure of <b>Glioblastoma Multiforme Brain MRI Dataset for Tumor</b> is the following, which contains 936 JPG images files, and no corresponding annotation files.<br>
+The folder structure of <b>Glioblastoma Multiforme Brain MRI Dataset for Tumor</b> is the following, which contains 936 JPG images files, but no corresponding annotation files.<br>
 <pre>
 ./Glioblastoma Multiforme Brain MRI Dataset for Tumor └─Glioblastoma